 He also provided much support and sponsorship for improvements at St Peter's Church at Newlyn, Cornwall in memory of his brother.
 Spent the happiest hours of a busy life as a frequent worshipper within the walls of St Paul's Cathedral.
 An amateur archaeologist, in his will he left money for the re-erection of Paul's Cross at St Paul's.
 Fellow of the Royal Horticultural Society; Fellow Society of Antiquarians; Middlesex Archaeological Society; St Paul's Ecclesiological Society.

-Amongst Charles's achievements the plaque lists "baker and turner".
+Amongst his achievements the plaque lists "baker and turner".
 We take this to mean that he was a member of both the Bakers and the Turners City companies.

 Dr Hugh Field-Richards, great-grandson of Frederick Field-Richards, has kindly allowed us to publish his research work, above.